Explore 5 Spectacular Destinations in Vibrant Singapore

 Gardens By the Bay

-With three different areas on 101 hectares, Bay South Garden, Bay East Garden and Bay Central Garden, this oasis of lush greenery has received several awards since it opened in 2009.
-These include the Landscape Award from World Architecture News 2013, the Best Attraction in Asia Pacific from Travel Weekly in 2015 and the Best Attraction Experience at the Singapore Tourism Awards 2019.
+With three different areas of 101 hectares, Bay South Garden, Bay East Garden, and Bay Central Garden, this oasis of lush greenery has received several awards since it opened in 2009.
+These include the Landscape Award from World Architecture News in 2013, the Best Attraction in Asia Pacific from Travel Weekly in 2015, and the Best Attraction Experience at the Singapore Tourism Awards 2019.

 Sentosa Island